KaiWU17TUM/icu_devices/documents/GE_Monitor.md

     //Fill the request
     pRequest = (struct datex::al_tx_cmd*)&(requestPkt.alarm_cmd);

-Here we choose differential mode, which only transfer data when there is a change in alarm status
+Here we choose **differential mode**, which only transfer data when there is a change in alarm status

     pRequest->cmd = DRI_AL_ENTER_DIFFMODE;